dariusk/jQuery.FilterTable/README.md

 ## Change Log

+### 1.5.4

+- Added a `minChars` option, thanks to [Darius Kazemi](https://github.com/dariusk), which specifies the minimum number of characters a user must enter into a filter before filtering occurs.
+Default is 1, meaning the moment the user begins to type, filtering will occur.

 ### 1.5.3

 - **There is a potentially significant change in functionality in this version.** While the documentation offered the `inputSelector` option, within the code it was implemented as `filterSelector`.
 This has been corrected to match the documentation.
 Note that if you were previously using the `filterSelector` option to overcome this issue, you will need to change it to `inputSelector` to use the feature with this version.